What's the meaning of the phrase 'Like billy-o'?

 "Theodor looked as big as billy-be damned"

-Those citations both have the ring of minced oaths, i.e. euphemistic phrases that endeavor to avoid speaking the name of religious figures.
+Those citations both have the ring of minced oaths, that is, euphemistic phrases that endeavor to avoid speaking the name of religious figures.
 It seems probable that 'billy-be damned' and 'billy-o' were references to the Devil.
 1849 sees the first use in the USA (and possibly anywhere) of the name billy-goat to denote a male goat.
 The term 'billy-be damned' could well have been used to indicate the Devil, following the imagery that pictured Satan as a monster in goat's form.